-Traders such as Andrew Aziz suggest waking up early going for a run, having breakfast, a shower and be ready before the market opens.
+Traders such as Andrew Aziz suggest waking up early, going for a run, having breakfast, a shower and being ready before the market opens.
 Other traders also advise things such as meditation.

 Your personal life should also be in order.

 Stress from your personal life can directly harm how you trade too.
 Not only can it drag your mood down, but it can also be a major distraction.

 If you remember anything from this article, make it these key points.

 - If you do not learn to be consistent, you will not succeed as a trader.
 Consistency is the key to success in forex trading.

 - Risk only 1% to 2% of your trading account on every trade.
 This way your trading account will last a lot longer.

 - Keep track of all your trades.
 This is the only way you can see what works and what doesn’t.

 - Your personal life and daily routine affect how you trade.
 Getting them in order will put you in the right mindset to trade consistently.